 Hood's season-high 27 lead Jazz to 110-77 win over Pistons

-Utah Jazz coach Quin Snyder has had a consistent message for Rodney Hood this season: Keep shooting, keep shooting, keep shooting.
-Hood did exactly that Friday night and scored a season-high 27 points as the Jazz rolled over the Detroit Pistons, 110-77.
+Rodney Hood scored a season-high 27 points and the Utah Jazz rolled over the Detroit Pistons, 110-77 on Friday night.

 Add your comments below